Psoriatic arthritis (PsA)

 APPROVED USE

-RINVOQ is used to treat adults with active psoriatic arthritis when 1 or more medicines called tumor necrosis factor (TNF) blockers have been used, and did not work well or could not be tolerated.
-It is not known if RINVOQ is safe and effective in children with psoriatic arthritis.
+RINVOQ is a prescription medicine used to treat adults with active psoriatic arthritis (PsA) when 1 or more medicines called tumor necrosis factor (TNF) blockers have been used, and did not work well or could not be tolerated.
+It is not known if RINVOQ is safe and effective in children under 2 years of age with psoriatic arthritis.

 XELJANZ® (tofacitinib)